 Watchmen is one of the most thoroughly Right-wing, even fascistic works of recent popular culture, despite the right-thinking Leftism of the creators of the original graphic novel, Alan Moore, who wrote the story, and Dave Gibbons, who illustrated it—and of Zack Snyder, who directed the movie adaptation, which to my mind is the greatest superhero movie of all time, a movie that not only does justice to the original novel but actually improves upon it in fundamental ways.

 Watchmen was not a Leftist parody of the Right that went off mark.
 Moore is too good a writer to fail in a big way.
-When Moore engages in parody, such as his sendup of Far Right Cold War journalism in The New Frontiersman, he hits the mark nicely.
+When Moore engages in parody, such as his sendup of far-Right Cold War journalism in The New Frontiersman, he hits the mark nicely.

 Snyder also introduces elements of satire into the movie’s treatment of Richard Nixon.
 In the graphic novel, Nixon is portrayed as a lonely, dignified, and thoughtful figure who rejects rash decisions.
 (This is quite telling in itself.)
-The movie takes us into Dr. Strangelove territory, but it gives Nixon such great lines—contemplating the nuclear destruction of the Eastern Seaboard: “The last gasp of the Harvard establishment.
+The movie takes us into Dr. Strangelove territory, but it gives Nixon some great lines—contemplating the nuclear destruction of the Eastern Seaboard: “The last gasp of the Harvard establishment.
 Let’s see them debate their way out of nuclear fission”—that we find ourselves laughing with him, not at him.
 But Snyder’s treatment of the main characters follows Moore in being serious, not satirical.

 Thus the Right-wing flavor of Watchmen is a product of design, not accident.
 At heart, it is a gallery, not of Right-wing caricatures, but of complex and compelling characters with a range of far-Right outlooks.
 These characters are placed in an extraordinary plot driven by fundamental moral and political, and even metaphysical and religious, conflicts.
 With its archetypal characters and high-stakes plot, Watchmen is a 19th-century Romantic novel disguised as a comic book.